When can I apply?

 What about COVID-19?

-COVID-19 precautions will apply to the 2021-2022 Fellowship.
-Farm Fellows will operate as a family unit and may be subject to testing prior to arrival, a quarantine on the Allegheny Farm, and limits to extracurricular excursions and visitors.
-Outreach and Education components may be reduced and will be distanced, masked, and outdoors when possible.
+Farm Fellows will operate as a family unit and may be subject to testing prior to arrival, an initial quarantine on the Allegheny Farm, and limits to extracurricular excursions and visitors.
+Outreach and education components may be reduced if conditions warrant.
+Programming may remain distanced, masked, and outdoors when possible.
+Community Fellows will also follow safe workplace precautions.

 Where will I live?